AlphaOne1/geany/README.md

            `-=========-`
 ```

-a simple program to produce the logo could look like this:
+A simple program to produce the logo could look like this:

 ```go
 package main